 Climate change isn’t the only change we are resistant to doing something about.

-We need to do something drastic now.
-But we are just too darn stubborn.
+As human beings, we typically don’t like change no matter what, even when it’s better for us.
+People have a tendency toward the status quo.
+You may have heard of your body having a “set point,” meaning that your body gets used to the size and shape that it is in and any attempt to alter it is met with a LOT of resistance.
+That’s true not just physically but mentally, too.
+I remember taking a psych class at UCLA where we talked about how your brain gets used to certain patterns of behavior.
+The brain creates neural pathways to make it easier to process information.
+But once those pathways are created, we have a hard time drifting away from them, even if they are not good for us or the most efficient way of doing something.
+There was a study done about how people drive to work, and when presented with a better, quicker alternative, most people didn’t go that route.
+They were used to the way things were.
+That’s called being stubborn.
 Just so we’re clear, Google defines stubborn as “having or showing dogged determination not to change one’s attitude or position on something, especially in spite of good arguments or reasons to do so.”
-Having or showing dogged determination NOT to change one’s attitude or position on something, especially in spite of good arguments or reasons to do so.
 At times, we almost take pride in being stubborn.
 We call it “grit” or “perseverance.”
 But those are different than being stubborn.
 Grit and perseverance are qualities of being steadfast in the face of adversity.
 Stubborn is being so unwilling to change that even when all the evidence points to the need to do so, you don’t.
-But this is something we all struggle with in different aspects of our lives.
-This isn’t isolated to politics or society.
-We have a “stubborn” epidemic going on in the world today, one that apparently has been going on since the world began.
-All you have to do is look to the Bible to see that this is a plague that has affected us for at least 2000 years.
+This is something we all struggle with and have apparently for at least 2000 years.
 If you have a Bible or a Bible app on your phone, please go to the Gospel of Matthew chapter 19 beginning with verse 16.
 Matthew 19:16.

 We are a stubborn people.